Steven Grossman Distinguished Fellow and Co-Founder, SIMBA Program

 University of Vermont's Grossman School of Business

 Stuart L. Hart is one of the world's top authorities on the implications of environment and poverty for business strategy, and one of the originators of the 'base of the pyramid' economic theory."
-He is the Steven Grossman Endowed Chair for Sustainable Business, Professor, and Co-Director of SEMBA at the University of Vermont's Grossman School of Business; the S.C.
+He is the Steven Grossman Distinguished Fellow and Co-Founder, SIMBA Program at the University of Vermont's Grossman School of Business; the S.C.
 Johnson Chair Emeritus in Sustainable Global Enterprise and Professor Emeritus of Management at Cornell University's Johnson Graduate School of Management; and President of Enterprise for a Sustainable World.
 Hart also founded the Sustainable Business programs at the University of Michigan (now the Erb Institute’s Dual Master’s Program) and the UNC’s Kenan-Flagler Business School (Center for Sustainable Enterprise).
 In addition, he is the Founder of the BoP Global Network, and Founding Director of the Emergent Institute in Bangalore, India.

 He has served as consultant, adviser, or management educator for dozens of corporations and organizations including Dupont, Dow, S. C. Johnson, General Electric, Seventh Generation, Ben & Jerry’s, Novelis, Caterpillar, Ingersoll Rand, Facebook, Pepsico, Wal-Mart, the World Economic Forum, and the Clinton Global Initiative.